servicetitan/Stl.Fusion/README.md

 Lot traceability allows to identify every product that uses certain ingredient, and consequently, even every buyer of a product that has certain ingredient.
-So if you want every consumer to have the most up-to-date version of every product it bought &ndash; the most up-to-date 🚗, 🤳, or 👠 (a DREAM of this century, right? 🤑) &ndash; lot traceability makes this possible.
+So if you want every consumer to have the most up-to-date version of every product they bought &ndash; the most up-to-date 🚗, 🤳, or 👠 (a DREAM of this century, right? 🤑) &ndash; lot traceability makes this possible.
 And assuming every purchase order triggers the whole build chain and uses the most recent ingredients, merely notifying the consumers they can buy